 - Old chocolate Labs

-This is Rachael as a puppy.
-This page is a celebration of what is for me, one of the most beautiful dogs in the world.
-Rachael has been a huge source of inspiration for this website, so this is a little tribute to her and a thank you for all she has taught me.
-We’ll hear some more about Rachael later.
-But first of all, we’re going to take a little trip back in time.
+Rachael was a huge source of inspiration for this website, so this is a little tribute to her and a thank you for all she has taught me.

 Where do Chocolate Labs come from?

 Labrador Retrievers were recognised by the UK Kennel Club in 1903 and by the AKC in 1917.
-But they had been around for some years before that.
 The Labrador breed was developed mainly by a couple of English aristocrats in the 1800s, from dogs they had imported from North America.

 How is the Chocolate Color Inherited in Labradors?